 In this stanza, the narrator uses three breeds of horse.
 This both shows the horse whisperer’s knowledge of his trade, but also adds to the pace of the final stanza.
 The assonance: “sear, breath” and “steady, tread” Gives the final stanza a consistent rhythm, which could be associated with a spell-like quality or could be a mirror for the trotting of horses hooves as they flee.
 Once again we see how highly the horses are revered as the narrator waxes lyrical about the animals.

 most of all the pride.

-I think the repetition here is to emphasise the narrator’s favourite characteristic of the horses.
+I think the repetition here is to emphasize the narrator’s favorite characteristic of the horses.
 It also serves a dual purpose.
 The word pride is significant.
 The narrator clearly relates to these animals and there is a sense that it is his own pride that prevents him from staying where he is no longer wanted.
-Perhaps this realisation is that the horse whisperer is much like the animals that he tends to.
-It may be the case that the narrator realises on some levels that this level of pride isn’t always a positive thing and so reassures himself that it’s a good quality by finding it I the animal that he reveres so much.
+Perhaps this realization is that the horse whisperer is much like the animals that he tends to.
+It may be the case that the narrator realizes on some levels that this level of pride isn’t always a positive thing and so reassures himself that it’s good quality by finding it I the animal that he reveres so much.

 About Andrew Forster

 Andrew Forster is a British poet who was born in Yorkshire.
 He produces poetry that predominantly, but not exclusively pertains to children.
 (Horse Whisperer is not an example of this.)
 This is part of the reason that his poetry is studied as part of the curriculum in secondary schools in the UK.